Update 11 April 2024 – Legislation has been amended

 The area of a geothermal retention or gas storage retention licence cannot exceed 1,000 km2.

-When a discovery is made that warrants production in an area of an exploration or retention licence, the licensee is entitled to a petroleum production, geothermal production or gas storage licence (PPL, GPL or GSL) respectively over the discovery area.
+When a discovery is made that warrants production in an area of an exploration or retention licence, the licensee is entitled to a petroleum production, geothermal production, gas storage or regulated substance production licence (PPL, GPL, GSL or RSPL) respectively over the discovery area.

-The area of a petroleum production licence must not exceed either of the following:
+The area of a petroleum or regulated substance production licence must not exceed either of the following:

 • twice the area under which (according to a reasonable estimate at the time of granting the licence) the discovery is more likely than not to extend; and